AdBusterOfficial/Adbuster--WinApp/README.md

 No accounts.
 No telemetry.
 No data collection.
-Everything runs locally on your PC.
+Everything runs locally on your PC or laptop.

 ---